RafaGago/mini-async-log/README.md

 ## Termination ##

-The worker blocks in its destructor until its work queue is empty when normally exiting a program.
+The worker blocks on its destructor until its work queue is empty when normally exiting a program.

 When a signal is sent you can call the frontend function  [on termination](https://github.com/RafaGago/mini-async-log/blob/master/include/mal_log/frontend.hpp).
 This will early interrupt any synchronous calls you made.